ebuchman/blog/content/posts/mmt.md

 desperately need"
 ---

-Disclaimer: This critique is based almost entirely on a reading of Stephanie Kelton's popularization of MMT, The Deficit Myth.
-I have yet to really dive into the MMT academic literature.
+*Disclaimer: This critique is based almost entirely on a reading of Stephanie Kelton's popularization of MMT, The Deficit Myth.
+I have yet to really dive into the MMT academic literature.*

+*Update: I've read plenty more MMT and MMT-adjacent literature by now, and believe the thrust of my points here still stand :).
+MMT is refocusing economics on an important set of ideas: monetary sovereignty, the resource constraint, and a basic jobs program.
+There are curious parallels to cryptocurrencies.
+But MMT still has some ways to go to become the ecologically and socially sound theory of money we so desperately need.*

 ## MMT